cb125/Dynamics/README.md

 We'll be engaging with the work of several people who participated in that earlier seminar.

-### Related seminar, *highly recommended*: Mandelkern, Conditionals and epistemic modals, Thu 11-1.
+**Related NYU seminar**: Mandelkern, Conditionals and epistemic modals, Thu 11-1.
 Matt's slogan for the seminar: "there's something dynamic about language, but we can't account for that by folding those dynamics into the truth/update conditions of our connectives."